quicwg/base-drafts/draft-ietf-quic-http.md

 type HTTP_MALFORMED_FRAME.

-A PRIORITY frame that references a non-existent Push ID or a Placeholder ID greater than the server's limit MUST be treated as a HTTP_MALFORMED_FRAME error.
+A PRIORITY frame that references a non-existent Push ID or a Placeholder ID greater than the server's limit MUST be treated as an HTTP_MALFORMED_FRAME error.

 ### CANCEL_PUSH {#frame-cancel-push}